andersch.dev

 Python is a dynamically-typed, interpreted programming language.
 It has gained widespread use due to its resemblance to pseudo-code and numerous libraries.

-Python Package Manager
+Python Package Managers (pip, uv)

 Pip Installs Packages (pip):

-• pip is the most widely used package manager for Python.
+• most widely used package manager

 • Comes pre-installed with Python >3.4